 Fix A Clicking Hard Drive

 It is not a friendly sound by any means.
 The sound of a clicking hard drive is probably one of the scariest things that anyone can deal with.
 A clicking hard drive can emit sounds that are anywhere from a constant ticking to a high-pitched buzzing, all the way to a low thud.
-And if you use your hard drive like most people do, that is to save pretty much all of the important data in your life, that clicking can signal what may be possibly be imminent hard drive failure.
+This is not a “normal” hum, and is something that most users can tell right away is not a sound that their machine has made before.
+And if you use your hard drive like most people do, that is to save pretty much all of the important data in your life, that clicking can signal what may be possibly be an imminent hard drive failure.

 But what exactly can you do about it?